antony0016/nginx-sample/readme.md

 * rename your laravel project to `/api`
 * put raw php files in `./php`
 * put your nginx config in `./nginx/conf.d`

+## Optional

+can use this sample repo with traefik.